Rumeysakeskin/Speech-Data-Augmentation/README.md

-# Data Augmentation for Speech Classification or Automatic Speech Recognition
+# Data Augmentation for Speech Command Recognition and Automatic Speech Recognition

 You can use this repository to increase the diversity of your dataset augmenting the data artificially for ASR models training.